sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 #### Risk Managing the Obtention of Software<!-- omit in toc -->

-The Strategy looks at risk managing the obtention of software over following dogmatic rules to purchase or build software (e.g. "SaaS first" does not mean SaaS always, "buy what we can" does not mean buying because it's available).
+The Strategy looks at risk managing the obtention of software over following dogmatic rules to purchase or build software (e.g. "SaaS first" does not mean SaaS always, "Buy what we can" does not mean buying because it's available).
 Instead, the Strategy will use such policy instruments as intended by the policy author and its authority to inform decisions for long-term sustainability and user needs.

 The risk management for obtaining software is based on the following formula: